Supporting the workforce around child mental health

 The results so far

-We’ve already completed a number of rapid evidence reviews summarising data, literature and policy relating to key topic areas for the initiative.
-The Emerging Minds consortium is now using these reviews in developing content for professionals.
-We have also played a lead role in developing content for a new online course on social and emotional wellbeing of children, which will be published on the web hub.
+We’ve completed a number of rapid evidence reviews summarising data, literature and policy relating to key topic areas for the initiative.
+The Emerging Minds consortium is now using these reviews in developing e-learning courses and other content for professionals.
+We regularly contribute gaps and needs analyses to inform prioritisation of content for primary health care professionals such as chid health nurses and paediatricians.

-In addition, the internal evaluation framework we developed captures the core outcome areas for the National Workforce Centre.
-It will guide the development of new measures and tools to evaluate the Centre’s success.
+In addition, the internal evaluation framework we co-developed with Emerging Minds and the Australian Institute of Family Studies captures the core outcome areas for the National Workforce Centre.

 - Visit the Emerging Minds web hub